DongtaiS/Cardstock/README.md

 # Cardstock
-C# scripts for the game I am working on in Unity, titled Cardstock.
+Scripts written in C# for the game I am developing by myself in Unity, titled Cardstock.